USC-InfoLab/infolab.usc.edu/_research/spatial-fairness.md

 ## Related Publications

+- Nripsuta Ani Saxena, Wenbin Zhang, and Cyrus Shahabi. **Unveiling and mitigating bias in ride-hailing pricing for equitable policy making.**, AI and Ethics (2024): 1-12.

 - Nripsuta Ani Saxena, Wenbin Zhang, and Cyrus Shahabi. **Missed Opportunities in Fair AI.** Proceedings of the 2023 SIAM International Conference on Data Mining (SDM) .
 Society for Industrial and Applied Mathematics, 2023.

 <br>